 - ¼ cup mayonnaise

-- 2 tablespoon fresh lime juice about one small lime
+- 2 tablespoons fresh lime juice about one small lime

 - ½ teaspoon garlic powder